Last updated on November 29th, 2022; Published on July 12th, 2022

 6. Sharm El-Sheikh, Egypt

 What comes to mind when you think about Egypt?
-Do you only see the Pyramids, deserts and oasis and perhaps Egyptian Mummies?
+Do you only see the Pyramids, deserts and oases and perhaps Egyptian Mummies?
 Do you envision seaside resort towns with beautiful beaches, clear waters and amazing coral reefs?
 If not, it is time to see Egypt a little differently.
 Destinations like Sharm el-Sheikh are enchanting and provide some of the best scuba diving and snorkelling opportunities in the world.

 7. Hurghada, Egypt